 Tell us about yourself.
 We need the following for the “People” section of our website:

 - Professional bio: it should be short and simple.
 If you already have a bio posted on our website, please check it periodically to ensure that it is current and accurate.

 - Photograph: your photo can be casual or formal.
 Snapshots from the field or the lab are most welcome!
-If you do not have a photograph, please let Deanna know.
+If you do not have a photograph, please let Annie know.
 We can arrange to have a photo taken (see below).

 Keep in touch.
 Contact all of the trainees through our email listserv: EMPOWER-TRAINEES@LISTSERV.SYR.EDU

 Spend time in Suite 333.
 Did you know that EMPOWER has a laptop that can be used in Suite 333?
 It has software loaded to allow you to do analyses without spending time in the computer lab.
-Please see Deanna to borrow it.
+Please see Annie to borrow it.

 Stay on track

 Program documents and a more full explanation of the EMPOWER training elements can be found on our website in the “Training” section.
 For your convenience, the documents are linked here as well: